su2code/su2code.github.io/_tutorials/compressible_flow/Transitional_Flat_Plate_T3A/Transitional_Flat_Plate_T3A.md

 ---
-title: Transitional Flat Plate T3A
+title: Transitional Flat Plate for T3A and T3A-
 permalink: /tutorials/Transitional_Flat_Plate_T3A/
 written_by: Sunoh Kang
 for_version: 7.5.0
-revised_by: -
-revision_date: -
-revised_version: -
 solver: RANS
 requires: SU2_CFD
 complexity: basic